 In some places, visitors may be allowed to enter the site with the more open dress, but in some places, the moderator adheres to the proper temple dress code for the visitors.
 People who find some difficulties to enter the temple due to the inappropriate temple dress code, especially in places like the tooth relic temple, Dambulla golden cave temple, try your luck with a person who lends temple dresses.
 There are people who lend suitable dresses to visitors at the entrance of the temples.
 This facility is available at Buddhist temples that are frequently visited by foreign tourists such as the temple of the tooth relic.
 If you wearing a short or you have a dress with open shoulders do not forget to have a scarf with you.
 You can cover the legs and shoulder as you enter the temple and later take it off.

 The visitors are allowed to take photos in Buddhist religious places on the island.
 Photography and videography are free of charge in most Buddhist temples.
 But, visitors should never make photos while standing back to Buddha statues.
-If you like to make a photo of the Buddha statue, stand sideways in front of the statue.
+If you like to take a photo of the Buddha statue, stand sideways in front of the statue.
 In some historical places, the flashlight should be turned off while it harms the colours of the paintings.

 Commercial filming and photography need special permission from the state authorities such as Film Corporation, defence ministry, and ministry of religious affairs.

 Don’t touch statues and paintings

-It is not allowed to touch the statues and painting in the Buddhist temples.
+It is not allowed to touch the statues and paintings in the Buddhist temples.
 Some people even tap on the statues to check what material is used to build the statues.
 The main reason for discouraging people to touch the statues and paintings is to stop the discolouring.
 Especially in historical places such as Dambulla golden cave temple (1st century BC), the paintings are very fragile and crumble with the touch.

 Keep the silence